alexandra-montesinos/Slam900_Proteomic_Clock/README.md

 | scale       | boolean  | whether or not to scale your continuous covariates (such as age). |

 **Return**

 List:
 | Name | Description |
 |------|-------------|
 | "clocks" | list of all clocks. |
 | "metrics_plot" | plot of clock metrics. |
 | "selected_features" | list of "selected_samples": all predictors selected for the clocks; "selected_info": info for those predictors |

+## Other Functions
+The code contains many functions.
+The rest, which should be called individually only if you want to further customize your clock--and understand what you are doing--are described in the code itself.